-No matter what your age, there is scientific evidence to suggest that what food you eat significantly impacts your mood.
+No matter what your age, there is scientific evidence to suggest that what food you eat, the quantity of food, or both significantly impacts your mood.
 This is especially true for younger people and teenagers since their bodies are still developing.

 Overeating too much or eating unhealthy foods can result in obesity and depression.
 However, eating too little or eating food that does not correctly nourish teens can lead to disordered eating.
 Teenagers are the most at-risk age for eating disorders.

 Adolescence not only marks the beginning of someone’s adulthood, but it is also a significant moment for teens to develop healthy choices in their life.
 Understanding what those healthy choices are, how to develop good food habits, and what a good diet looks like are important in the short term, but also for someone’s whole life.
 This is true physically and mentally.

 A recent study from the University of Minnesota attempted to measure the connection between mental well-being and food habits in teens.
 It found that teens with more awareness of their body’s responses to food were less likely to develop a number of problems including: